m-rappo/testrepo/README.md

 git add *
 git commit -m "A short description of what we changed"

-# push changes to the online repository
+# Push changes to the online repository
 git push
 ```